-Your first stop on the magical mystery tour of the all new Dee-Daw land!
+Your first stop on the magical mystery tour of Dee-Daw land!
 This page is for news, inspiration and loads of other random stuff!

 Subscribe to Dee-Daw Designs to receive the news blog and other random emails of one off items, news and special subscriber offers I will be sending out, by simply filling in your name and email address below and clicking send!

 This is all bits and pieces I say to people or they say to me (I will add them as I come across them) – so imagine you are sitting on a bus and a conversation is going on nearby – your are not eavesdropping – you just can’t not hear….

 But to start – After just having come back from a show I realised that I really should get down on the website the things I say time and again when asked for advice…You may have heard this at a show already – but here they are:

 1: Only buy what you really love – don’t buy if it is just to fit with what you have – eventually it will niggle away at you until you ditch what ‘fits’ and start again with what you love.
 Buy what you love first and save money!

 2: Buy your furniture first then decorate – its easier to match wallpaper to furniture than furniture to wallpaper.
 If I had a penny for every time someone has decorated, then seen a room suite they love and had to redecorate!

 2a: Speaking of wallpaper – you don’t always have to use it – In Featherstone hall I used silk, cotton and gift wrap amongst other things – it doesn’t have to be wallpaper!